drug-design/course/docs/chapters/3d-mimic-design-case-studies.md

 *[Analogs]: A molecule structurally similar to another, generally based on the same scaffold *[nce]: New Chemical Entity: a compound not previously described.

-The substitution of the phenyl at the 2-position significantly enhances potency.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-mimic-design-case-studies/analogs-significantly-enhanced-potency-2ba33f8c'><i class='fa fa-play' aria-hidden='true'></i></button>The substitution of the phenyl at the 2-position significantly enhances potency.
 Not only a phenyl group but other substituents such as 2-thienyl or 1-naphthyl also yield potent inhibitors.
 The methyl ester of the initial phenyl derivative showed significant potency in inhibiting Ras farnesylation in whole cells.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[nce]: New Chemical Entity: a compound not previously described.